dachiefjustice/vm-vulnlab/README.md

 I've met many people who struggle to learn web security due to the cost, time, or complexity of setting up a lab environment -- let's demolish those barriers!

+You can run this VM on a Linux/Windows/Mac computer with least 6GB of RAM (8GB+ is better).
+By default the VM uses 3GB of RAM.
+You can adjust this via the [`Vagrantfile`](Vagrantfile) `v.memory` variable.

 ## ⚠️Security Warning⚠️
 This VM contains lots of vulnerable software!
 You're responsible for your own security, don't get yourself or your organization pwned with this VM!
 This project takes the following security precautions:
 - Avoids auto-starting intentionally vulnerable software